jhuus/HawkEars-TensorFlow/README.md

 ## Introduction
 HawkEars is a desktop program that scans audio recordings for bird sounds and generates [Audacity](https://www.audacityteam.org/) label files.
 It is inspired by [BirdNET](https://github.com/kahst/BirdNET), and intended as an improved productivity tool for analyzing field recordings.
-This repository includes the source code and a trained model for a list of species found in northeastern North America.
+This repository includes the source code and a trained model for a list of species found in Canada.
 The complete list is found [here](https://github.com/jhuus/HawkEars/blob/main/data/classes.txt).
 The repository does not include the raw data or spectrograms used to train the model.

 This project is licensed under the terms of the MIT license.

 ## Installation

 To install HawkEars on Linux or Windows:

 1. Install [Python 3](https://www.python.org/downloads/), if you do not already have it installed.
 2. Download a copy of this repository.
 If you have Git installed, type: